 Gonzales, just outside Baton Rouge, hosts the Ascension Hot Air Balloon Championship in late September.
 Besides being a beautiful sight, the hundreds of colorful balloons take part in a target competition, trying to drop beanbags onto a bull’s-eye from 1,000 ft (305 m) in the air.

 The popularity of college football shouldn’t be underestimated in Baton Rouge: “Motel No Vacancy” signs light up all over town whenever the LSU Tigers (tickets 800/960-8587) play.
-Basketball, baseball, and other sports are big too.
+Basketball, baseball, and other sports are big, too.

 If you’re looking for a place to eat and absorb a little Baton Rouge ambience, the Pastime (252 South Blvd., 225/343-5490), a few blocks from the Old State Capitol, right under the I-10 interchange, is one of those windowless, smoky sports bars ideally suited for discussing political chicanery over po’boys, fried fish, and beer.
-It has the best pizzas in town, too—try the one topped with crawfish for some local flavor.
+It has the best pizzas in town, too—try the one topped with bayou shrimp for some local flavor.

-While there are a number of hotels in downtown Baton Rouge and along the highways south and east of town, most of the inexpensive accommodations cluster around exit 151 on I-10, three miles west of the Mississippi in Port Allen.
+While there are a number of hotels in downtown Baton Rouge and along the highways south and east of town, most of the inexpensive accommodations cluster around exit 151 on I-10, just west of the Mississippi in Port Allen.
 For a memorably characterful overnight, try The Stockade Bed & Breakfast (8860 Highland Rd., 225/769-7358, $150 and up), a home-style inn on spacious grounds near LSU.